GeoGebra

 GeoGebra (a portmanteau of geometry and algebra) is an interactive geometry, algebra, statistics and calculus application, intended for learning and teaching mathematics and science from primary school to university level.
 GeoGebra is available on multiple platforms, with apps for desktops (Windows, macOS and Linux), tablets (Android, iPad and Windows) and web.
+As of 2025, it is owned by Indian edutech firm Byju's.

 History

 GeoGebra's creator, Markus Hohenwarter, started the project in 2001 as part of his master's thesis at the University of Salzburg.
 After a successful Kickstarter campaign, GeoGebra expanded its offering to include an iPad, an Android and a Windows Store app version.
-2013 GeoGebra incorporated Bernard Parisse's Xcas into its CAS view.
+In 2013, GeoGebra incorporated Bernard Parisse's Xcas into its CAS view.
 The project is now freeware (with open-source portions) and multi-lingual, and Hohenwarter continues to lead its development at the University of Linz.

 GeoGebra includes both commercial and not-for-profit entities that work together from the head office in Linz, Austria, to expand the software and cloud services available to users.

-In December 2021, GeoGebra was acquired by edtech conglomerate Byju's for approximately 100 million USD.
+In December 2021, GeoGebra was acquired by edtech conglomerate Byju's for approximately $100 million USD.

+On January 25, 2024, lenders began bankruptcy proceedings against GeoGebra's parent company Byju's in an effort to repay its loans.
+On February 1, 2024, Byju's U.S. division filed for Chapter 11 bankruptcy in Delaware.
+Byju's would raise around $200 million in an effort to clear "immediate liabilities" and for other operational costs.